Why is my Dog Anxious as I Get Ready to Leave?

 Before I meet with clients by Zoom, I have a little set-up to do first.
 I have a portable laptop desk that I move into position, move my mini-ring lights in place, get my headset out, and put my laptop on the desk.
-The other day I was getting ready to meet with a client, and as I walked into the kitchen to get a glass of water I was a bit confused as to why both dogs came along; normally when I walk around the house they ignore me.
+The other day I was getting ready to meet with a client, and as I walked into the kitchen to get a glass of water I was a bit confused as to why both dogs followed me; normally when I walk around the house they ignore me.
 Then it struck me.
-Typically when I have Zoom meetings each of the dogs is given a frozen stuffed Kong to keep them busy so I can focus on my client.
+Typically when I have Zoom meetings each of the dogs are given a frozen stuffed Kong to keep them busy so I can focus on my client.
 They have figured out that when I set-up for a meeting it predicts frozen yumminess is coming, and wanted to make sure they didn’t miss out.

 Dogs like routine